 Read more: Phlebotomist Salary and Career Guide

-As a phlebotomist, you’ll rely on a range of technical skills and human skills, such as dexterity, communication, and compassion.
+As a phlebotomist, you’ll rely on a range of technical and human skills, such as dexterity, communication, and compassion.
 This makes sense when you understand the different types of people you may work with and the conditions you're working under.
 Precision counts.
 For example, a steady hand and nimble fingers are helpful when you apply a tourniquet and insert the needle into the patient's skin.

 Some patients feel more comfortable around needles than others.
 Whether they are five or 50 years old, you may offer support to help them handle their needle-related fears.
-This may mean slowing down to listen to them, explaining the procedure in terms they understand, and showing them compassion when they may need it most.
+This could mean slowing down to listen to them, explaining the procedure in terms they understand, and showing them compassion when they may need it most.
 The following list includes additional skills that can help you be successful as a phlebotomist:

 Attention to detail